DeGrom strikes out 9 in row, 14 in all, Mets beat Rockies

 UP NEXT

-RHP Marcus Stroman (2-0) starts for the Mets on Sunday and RHP Antonio Senzatela (1-2) for the Rockies.,
+RHP Marcus Stroman (2-0) starts for the Mets on Sunday and RHP Antonio Senzatela (1-2) for the Rockies.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports